horseyhorsey/PinGod.VP.Examples/src/BasicGame/BasicGameVisualPinball/readme.md

 You can send any action to Godot here from `Controller SetAction "my_action", 1`.

-The controller sends `pause` and `quit` via this actions.
+The controller sends `pause` and `quit` via these actions.
 See the `InputMap` in the godot project to create your own.